near/nearcore/docs/practices/protocol_upgrade.md

 when the protocol version upgrade will take place.

 Voting is a fully automated process in which all block producers across the network vote in support or against upgrading the protocol version.
-The voting happens in the last block of an epoch after a predetermined voting date.
+The voting happens in the last block every epoch.
+Upgraded nodes will begin voting in favour of the new protocol version after a predetermined date.
 The voting date is configured by the release owner [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
-If at least 80% of the stake votes for the protocol change in the last block of epoch X then the protocol version will be upgraded in the first block of epoch X+2.
+Once at least 80% of the stake votes for the protocol change in the last block of epoch X then the protocol version will be upgraded in the first block of epoch X+2.

 For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting